A word about Google

 Concern Level: High

 Yeah, there’s no gentle way to put this.
-If you are a heavy buyer of open-web inventory utilizing DV360 or other Google tools, you are probably going to be sucking some wind for a while.
+If you are a heavy buyer of open-web inventory utilizing 3rd party data and DV360 or other Google tools, you are probably going to be sucking some wind for a while.

 As the announcement pointed out, user-level targeting inside of Google tools is going to be far more difficult with the exception of Google-owned and operated properties like Search and YouTube.
 Open Exchange bidding, as we know it today, will fundamentally change.